Underwater marine sounds from the Belgian part of the North Sea: meet SoundLib

 Thanks to this methodology, researchers are able to gather key information about the biology and ecology of organisms, providing insights for conservation frameworks and regulations.
 In addition, the analysis covers extended temporal periods, regardless of weather conditions, with minimal environmental and individual disturbance.

 A practical example is the landmark study co-authored by LifeWatch Belgium’s researchers Pieterjan Verhelst and Jan Reubens (who is also coordinating LifeWatch ERIC’s Thematic Service Working Group on Animal Tracking).
-The study brings together tracking data from 18 previous studies involving more than 2300 exemplars of nature’s great traveller: the European eel (Anguilla anguilla), with the objective of gathering insights on its migration, and the environmental barriers that hinder it.
+The study brings together tracking data from 18 previous studies involving more than 2,300 individuals of nature’s great traveller: the European eel (Anguilla anguilla), with the objective of gathering insights on its migration, and the environmental barriers that hinder it.

 The eels travels up to 9,000 km from continental Europe and northern Africa to spawn in the Atlantic Ocean, although it is yet unclear to scientists how they coordinate their migration across such vast distances.